UE2020/tenebra/README.md

 # Tenebra

-Tenebra is a remote desktop server based on modern video streaming technology written in Rust (you will need a Rust compiler to compile it).
+Tenebra is a remote desktop server based on modern video streaming technology written in Rust.
 Connect to Tenebra with a [compatible client](https://github.com/BlueCannonBall/lux) to view and control another machine's screen.

 ## Platform Support